 If you are just finishing your studies or have recently graduated from a university or conservatory, it can feel pretty overwhelming as to what to do when it comes to establishing your career as a professional musician.
 Undoubtedly, you realise there is still much to learn about music and your instrument, but even more so, the daunting task of now building your career can feel pretty overwhelming if not intimidating.
 There is so much to do.
 What do you do and where do you start?

 If these thoughts and ideas resonates with you, feel comforted in the fact that you are in good company.

 I've seen WAY too many emerging classical guitarists—brilliant players—struggle to establish themselves professionally and grow their careers.
-The Classical Guitar Career Build program was designed to help you lay the foundation for your music business and career development.
+The Classical Guitar Career Build program was designed to help you lay the foundation for your music business and career development, efficiently and effectively.
 The program was put together with you in mind.

 Making music is an art, but making a living from your music is a business.
 Many fail to realise their dreams of making a living as a professional musician because they don't recognize that as an independent musician, you are your own business.

 Anyone who says that it is easy to build your own business—let alone a music business—is full of it!
 Building any career or business takes work.
 You need discipline, passion, persistence, confidence, flexibility, bravery, determination, and creativity.
 However, building your own career can also be incredibly rewarding, fulfilling, and deeply satisfying.